GodsIMiJ1/dataops-terminal/README.md

 - 🔒 **Airlock System**: Block all outbound HTTP requests for complete isolation
 - 🛡️ **Encrypted Logs**: Secure mission scrolls with encryption

+### Bright Data Integration
+- 🔍 **Discover**: Find relevant content across the web with advanced search capabilities
+- 🔑 **Access**: Navigate complex and protected websites with automated tools
+- 📊 **Extract**: Pull structured, real-time data at scale from any website
+- 🤖 **Interact**: Engage with dynamic, JavaScript-rendered pages like a human user
+- 📥 **Collect**: Run pre-configured data collectors for specialized targets
+- 📋 **Operations Panel**: Visual interface for managing all web data operations

 ### UI Features
 - 🔊 **Text-to-Speech**: Listen to AI responses with built-in TTS functionality
 - 📊 **System Metrics**: Monitor CPU, RAM, and storage usage in real-time